Skip to content

 Image Utilized for Ascertainment of Artwork Age

-Based on my analysis of the data and visual materials provided, it is my professional estimation that this artwork is an original limited edition print created by Orlando Agudelo-Botero, a listed Colombian artist born in 1946.
-The print, entitled "Angel Extasis," is numbered 49 out of a total edition of 90 and is hand signed by the artist.
-Its size measures at 60 inches in height and 49 inches in width, placing its creation in the late 20th century.
+Based on the information and visual materials provided, it can be confidently said that this artwork is an original limited edition print created by listed artist Orlando Agudelo-Botero, who is Colombian and was born in 1946.
+The title of the print is "Angel Extasis" and it is numbered 49/90.
+The print is hand signed by the artist and has a size of 60 inches in height and 49 inches in width.
+The artwork was likely created during the late 20th century.

 Artwork Condition Assessment